• Skip to primary navigation

 Ginger scallion sauce pairs well with:

-• cooked meat, like steamed chicken.
+• Cooked meat, like steamed chicken.

-• cooked eggs or tofu.
+• Cooked eggs or tofu.

-• mixed into a hot-pot dipping sauce.
+• Hot-pot dipping sauce.

-• over dumplings or fish balls.
+• Dumplings, wontons, or fish balls.

 FAQ